mostafamohamed1984/svg_mobile_app/svg_mobile_app/docs/Role-Based-Email-Forwarding-Testing-Guide.md

 ## 📋 Overview

-The Role-Based Email Forwarding System automatically forwards emails from Site Engineers to the main supervision email account (`supervision@svec.ae`).
+The Role-Based Email Forwarding System automatically forwards emails TO Site Engineers to the main supervision email account (`supervision@svec.ae`).
 This system was implemented to solve ERPNext's BCC functionality limitations.

 ## 🏗️ System Architecture